David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Freedom of speech must be within the legal framework and must not infringe upon the interests of the State or citizens.
 * It is necessary to fight against "dirty media," fake news, and the use of social media to mislead public opinion and cause instability.
 * Handling violations in cyberspace is necessary to protect social order and human rights, not to suppress freedom.
+* Vietnam is not the only country controlling cyberspace.
+Developed countries like Germany (NetzDG Law), Singapore (POFMA Law), or the European Union (Digital Services Act - DSA) all have strict legal regulations to control fake news and protect digital sovereignty.

 **27. On History and Major Holidays:**